 To understand the evolution and development of science of dental material.
-To explain purpose of course in dental materials to personnel's concerned with the profession of the dentistry.
-Knowledge of physical and chemical properties.
-Knowledge of biomechanical requirements of particular restorative procedure.
-An intelligent compromise of the conflicting as well as co-coordinating factors into the desired Ernest.
+Knowledge of physical and chemical properties and advantages and disadvantages of the material used in dentistry.
+Knowledge of biomechanical requirements of particular restorative material and its application & limitations.
 Laying down standards or specifications of various materials to guide to manufacturers as well as to help professionals.
 Search for newer and better materials which may answer our requirements with greater satisfaction.
 To understand and evaluate the claims made by manufactures of dental materials.